acarmonabelmonte/react-patient-manager/README.md

 ## Features

-- **Add Appointments:** Fill out the form with client and pet information, then click "Add Appointment" add a new appointment.
+- **Add patients:** Fill out the form with client and pet information, then click "Add patient" and add a new patient.
-- **Delete Appointments:** Click delete button to remove an appointment.
+- **Delete patient:** Click delete button to remove a patient.
-- **Edit Appointments:** Click edit button to edit an appointment.
+- **Edit patient:** Click edit button to edit a patient.
 - **Data Persistence:** Appointments are stored in the browser's LocalStorage, which means appointments will remain available even after page reloads.

 ## Technologies Used